Huck Geary

 In his autobiography Veeck – As In Wreck, Bill Veeck relates a story about Geary and second baseman Eddie Stanky.
 Stanky was leading off for the Chicago Cubs in his first major league game on April 21, 1943, and the first pitch he saw as a batter hit him right in the head.
 After recovering his bearings, Stanky proceeded to first base, and when the second batter hit a slow ground ball, Stanky made a hard slide at second in an attempt to show that he was unfazed by the beaning.
 Geary was the shortstop on the play, and when Stanky cut his legs out from under him, he was injured.
 According to Veeck, there was some doubt that Geary would ever play again, and he did leave the majors for good at the end of that year.
 The play had the effect of establishing Stanky's reputation in the league as a tough player.

 In a 14-inning game against the Boston Braves on June 1, 1943, Geary enjoyed one of the more significant accomplishments of his career, scoring the game's winning run by stealing home plate.

+Geary was inducted into the United States Navy in April 1945 and reported to Sampson Naval Training Station.

 By 1946, Geary had been sent to the Hollywood Stars of the class AAA Pacific Coast League.
 A series of injuries to Pirate regulars, including infielders Bob Elliott, Billy Cox, and Frank Gustine, created an opportunity for Geary to return to the majors in September, but he was unwilling or unable to return, notifying the team that he would be of no further service for the remainder of the year.